 Each horse we rescue costs up to $1,500 to buy from the kill lot, transport to safety, evaluate, rehabilitate, retrain and prepare for adoption.
 Your donations of time, goods and money help to defray the cost of loving horses from slaughter to sanctuary, and enable us to save even more equine lives.

-By the time our horses are ready for adoption, they’ve spent a minimum of 30 days with us.
-That means they’re like family, so we make sure they’re adopted to owners who will love them like we do.
+By the time our horses are ready for adoption, they’ve spent a minimum of 45 days with us.
+Most are with us several months before we list them for adoption.
+That means they’re like family, so we make sure they’re adopted to adopters who will love them like we do.
 We’ve learned that people are more likely to take care of something they’ve earned.
 We’ve also learned that even the best sob stories end the same as the worst sob stories: Things just didn’t work out with the horse.
+Most of the time, the horse gets the blame.

 When you adopt a horse from Swingin’ D, your horse is vetted, vaccinated, trimmed, evaluated and good to go.
 Most have a clean Coggins or health certificate.
 The horse’s teeth will either be floated, or we’ll tell you when the vet recommends its next floating.
 We give you whatever records we have, along with the name and number of the vet that treated it.
 You’re free to call the vet to verify what we tell you.
 We use reputable, licensed veterinarians that have no ties to our organization, so you’re also free to Google them to check their references.